Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Stratford High School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 5: COLLEGE, CAREER, MILITARY READINESS (CCMR): By June 2024, Stratford High School will increase the percent of graduates achieving College, Career, Military Readiness status by at least 5 percentage points.
+Performance Objective 6: COLLEGE, CAREER, AND MILITARY READINESS (CCMR): By June 2026, Stratford High School will increase the percent of graduates achieving College, Career, and Military Readiness status by at least 3 percentage points.

 Class of 2023: 78% of graduates met CCMR indicator